romankuchin/ica0002-2023/11-mysql-ha/README.md

 Run the playbook again.
 It should install and configure the MySQL server on both machines.

-Your Grafana dahsboard for MySQL should show that
+Your Grafana dashboard for MySQL should show that
  - both MySQL servers are up
- - ids of both MySQL server are different
+ - ids of both MySQL servers are different

 If the new server is not added to Grafana automatically:
  - Make sure that MySQL is running on that server